AWS Lambda

 - otlphttp/logs

-# uncomment following line if traces instrumentation layer (as described in Step 1 above) is added.
+# Uncomment the appropriate line below if traces instrumentation layer (as described in Step 2 above) is added.

 # AWS_LAMBDA_EXEC_WRAPPER=/opt/otel-handler